Chris Goodwill, MSPT and Clinic Co-Founder

 Cristiana believes in holistically assessing and treating the source and driver of pain and dysfunction in order to restore wholeness to the body.
 She has extensive clinical experience using a variety of methods of rehabilitation to treat patients of all ages and abilities.
-She is fully certified as a STOTT PILATES® Rehab Instructor and in the Selective Functional Movement Assessment and has advanced training in Craniosacral Therapy and the John Barnes Method of Myofascial Release®.
+She is fully certified as a STOTT PILATES® Rehab Instructor and in the Selective Functional Movement Assessment and has advanced training in Upledger CranioSacral Therapy, the John Barnes Method of Myofascial Release®, and the Thoracic Ring Approach™ (Linda Joy Lee).
 She believes in engaging patients as participants in their own health care via comprehensive, patient-friendly education and training.

 Cristiana was born in Romania and grew up in the Portland area.
 She loves living in and exploring Portland, as well experiencing all the Pacific Northwest has to offer, but has also traveled extensively, visiting over 20 countries (airports don't count!).
 In her spare time, she volunteers with various social justice pursuits, especially those geared toward supporting children in foster care, and enjoys quality time with friends and family.